aserenaa/we-cook-scraper/README.md

 ## Features

-- **Recipe Extraction**: Automatically gathers recipes from a list of predefined websites.
+- **Recipe Extraction**: Automatically gathers recipes from WeCook every week.
 - **Data Normalization**: Converts the scraped data into a structured format.
-- **Export Options**: Offers the ability to save the scraped data in various formats (e.g., JSON, CSV).
+- **Export Options**: Offers the ability to save the scraped data in JSON format.